Nothing More (Philippians 3:1-11)

 Pray that we would take out to the trash anything that we take credit for.

-Pray that we would know you and lead others in their relationship with you.
+Pray that we will know you and lead others in their relationship with you.